Courses

 Tools for Techs

-There are hundreds of tools used in the fire alarm industry.
-Learn to use tools you may never have heard of, including several specialized tools for installing, inspecting and repairing fire alarm systems.
+There are hundreds of tools used in the low voltage electrical trades.
+Learn to use tools you may never have heard of, including several specialized tools for installing, commissioning and repairing systems.
 More details...

 Construction Basics

-Installing a fire alarm system or adding to an existing system can be a challenge.
-Learn the process for installing fire alarm systems and important distinctions between new and remodel construction.
+Installing a new system or adding to an existing system can be a challenge.
+Learn the process for installing controls systems and important distinctions between new and remodel construction.
 More details...

 Reading Architectural Drawings

 Plans and specifications can seem confusing.
-They can include critical details not included in the fire alarm set, so it's important to understand them.
+They can include critical details not included in the shop drawings, so it's important to understand them.
 Learn about many types of drawings and how to use them.
 More details...

 Field Drafting and As-Builts

-Documenting a fire alarm system installation is an important code requirement and can help with getting change orders approved.
+Documenting system installation is important (and required for fire alarm) and can help with getting change orders approved.
 Learn how to create scale drawings by hand and to prepare as-built drawings.
 More details...

 Installing Electrical Boxes

-The most common fire alarm installation mistakes are National Electrical Code violations.
+The most common installation mistakes are National Electrical Code violations.
 Learn how to select the correct electrical box and mounting method and how to install it properly.
 More details...

 Wire connects initiating devices and notification appliances to fire alarm control units.
 The rules for fire alarm are stricter than for other trades.
 Learn about the types of fire alarm wire and when and how to use them.
 More details...